 The sacrifices of the Old Testament were a temporary covering for sin, not a permanent removal of them.
 When Jesus came as the Messiah and offered His perfect life, as God dwelling in human flesh, this one sacrifice was sufficient to remove the sins of every person forever.

 In Exodus 12:3-5, we see that Jesus is the fulfillment of the Passover Lamb of Exodus 12, who is without sin and spotless.

 The Lord was very specific in regards to the kind of sacrifice that could be offered for sins.
-In the Old Testament, there were certain qualifications that were required if He would accept the offerings that were brought.
-Exodus Chapter 12 describes a Lamb that was ordained to die.
+In the Old Testament, there were certain qualifications required if He would accept the offerings that were brought.
+Exodus Chapter 12 describes a lamb that was ordained to die.
 His blood would cover those who had sinned, protecting them from judgement and death.

-The Lord instructed Moses in the specific manner that he was to select the Lamb for Passover and the way in which the Feast of Passover must be conducted.
+The Lord instructed Moses in the specific manner he was to select the lamb for Passover and the way in which the Feast of Passover must be conducted.
 These instructions were very detailed and distinct.

-2. The future New Testament sacrifice of the Messiah also had to be perfect if He would be qualified to cover all our sins.
+- The future New Testament sacrifice of the Messiah also had to be perfect, if He would be qualified to cover all our sins.

 The Passover Lamb

 When a lamb was brought to the priest at the entrance of the Tabernacle for the sacrifice of sins, he was carefully inspected for any defect or flaw.
 If a single blemish was detected—even a hair that was not snow-white—the lamb would be disqualified.